FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_02_k8sconcepts.md

 You might see the **STATUS** of POD is **ContainerCreating** , but eventually, it will become "Running".

 use `kubectl logs po/juiceshop` to check the terminal log from pod. you are expected see logs like **info: Server listening on port 3000**

+3. delete the POD with `kubectl delete`. check pod again with `kubectl get pod`

 ```bash
 kubectl logs po/juiceshop